govindak-umd/Travelling_Salesman_Problem/README.md

 This repository has a basic C++ solution to the Travelling Salesman Problem.
 This repository is for learning purposes only.

+Next things to do:

+ - Solve the Travelling Salesman Problem using Python
+ - Travelling Salesman Problem - Visualization

 ### Some great References:

 - Learn more about the Travelling Salesman Problem [here](https://en.wikipedia.org/wiki/Travelling_salesman_problem).